zspace/system.software.interview.gol.public/README.md

   * [Exercise #2 - Client/Server GoL](https://github.com/zspace/system.software.interview.gol.public/blob/master/GOL-client-server.md)

+* There is no set time limit.
+One hour should suffice for the first problem, whereas the second might fill an afternoon.
+But, feel free to take as long as need to produce a quality result.

 * You can use any platform of your choice, e.g. Mac OS, Linux, Windows, etc.

 * For reference we provide Windows [sample implementations](https://github.com/zspace/system.software.interview.gol.public/tree/master/bin) of all exercises.